SihleR/SihleR/README.md

 - 👋 Hi, I’m Sihle Cebekhulu
 - 👀 I’m just here to learn
-- 🌱 I’m currently tudying a BSc in Mathematics and Economics
+- 🌱 I’m currently studying a BSc in Mathematics and Economics

 <!---
 SihleR/SihleR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.